 It is fairly common for people to overdose on opioids like hydrocodone.
 A person may take hydrocodone with other opioids without understanding the potentially fatal effects these combinations can have.
 Others may misuse hydrocodone to self-medicate or achieve a high.
-Regardless, taking hydrocodone in ways other than prescribed can cause an overdose.
+Regardless, taking hydrocodone in ways other than prescribed or in combination with other drugs can cause an overdose.

 Hydrocodone Overdose Statistics

 Compared to the prior year, these statistics mark a downward trend in opioid misuse.
-The year before, 3.1% of adolescents, 7.3% of young adults and 3.8% of adults reported misusing opioids.
+In fact, misuse of prescription opioids has been on the decline since 2015.

 Causes of Hydrocodone Overdose

-Hydrocodone works as a central nervous system depressant (CNS), and combining CNS drugs can amplify their effects and cause an overdose.
-Combining hydrocodone with other CNS drugs also increases the risk of dangerous overdose symptoms, such as breathing difficulties, coma, and death.
+Hydrocodone works as a central nervous system depressant (CNS), and combining CNS depressant drugs can amplify their effects and cause an overdose.
+Combining hydrocodone with other CNS drugs also increases the risk of dangerous overdose symptoms, such as breathing difficulties, coma and death.
 Two substances that are commonly used along with hydrocodone include alcohol and Xanax.
-In both cases, hydrocodone interacts with the second nervous system depressant and creates potentially dangerous side effects.
+In both cases, hydrocodone interacts with the second nervous system depressant and creates potentially dangerous side effects, such as difficulty breathing.

 Hydrocodone Overdose Effects

-Hydrocodone misuse can have long-term effects, including breathing problems, decreased heart rate, and even coma.
+Hydrocodone misuse can have serious effects, including breathing problems, decreased heart rate, and even coma.
+Overdose is more common when people take large doses of the drug or combine it with other medications or drugs.
 Some of the main effects of a hydrocodone overdose include:

 - Side Effects of a Hydrocodone Overdose